-Eliciting and Interpreting Assignment General Description (25 pts. total).
-Read and review the directions: "Eliciting and Interpreting Complete Instructions".
-You are required to audio or video record your interview with the student.
+Eliciting and Interpreting Assignment General Description (25 points total).
+Read and review the directions: "Eliciting and Interpreting Complete Instructions" available on Moodle.
+For this assignment, you are required to audio or video record your interview with a student of your choosing (of any grade K-8).
 The student's work and responses should not be published or shared beyond the scope of this assignment.
-You may also need to seek assistance in making a recording of your interview.
-You will need to submit:
+You may also need to seek assistance in making a recording of your interview, but typically, using your smart phone on a small tri-pod will suffice.
+You will submit:

 - 1. Eliciting and Interpreting Written Report - 2.
-Good quality (audible or viewable) Audio or Video Electronic file of the Interview

-- 3. Permission verification from the parent or guardian or classroom teacher if the teacher has this authority - 4.
+Good quality (audible or viewable) audio or video electronic file of the interview - 3.
+Permission verification from the parent or guardian or classroom teacher, if the teacher has this authority. - 4.
 Self-Assessment Feedback Form

 Prepare for the interview as described in the instructions.
 Be sure that you have the prop(s) prepared ahead of time (e.g., condensed water on clear glass) and that you have drawing materials or other materials available to the student for demonstrating their ideas.
 An audio or video recording must accompany your assignment submission or it will not be graded.

-Part A. Written Report, 12 pts. possible, evaluated on these components:
+Part A. Written Report (12 points) evaluated on these components: